mattdufeu/mattdufeu.co.uk/src/posts/blog/old/retrospective-experience-halloween-special.md

   - Agile
 tags:
   - Retrospective
 description: If you're looking for ideas to run a Halloween Special Retrospective, here's how I ran one.
-Spooky!
+Including a Spooky mascot!
 keywords:
   - Agile
   - Scrum